Network Session Management

 Session updates are kept separate from the gamer services system pumping for two reasons:

 - To clarify when session events will be raised.

-- To allow developers the option to update the session from a background worker thread, which allows these developers the option to run this in parallel with the main game update.
+- To allow developers the option to update the session from a background worker thread, allowing these developers the option to run this in parallel with the main game update.

 The XNA Framework exposes basic functionality for programmatic friends list access:

-When you first create a session, a game must specify the maximum number of local players that it supports (1, 2, 3, or 4).
-The framework will automatically add up to this number of profiles to the session, and keep this up to date if the sign-in state changes.
+When first creating a session, a game must specify the maxium number of local players that it supports (1, 2, 3, or 4).
+The framework will automatically add up to this number of profiles to the session, and keep this up-to-date if the sign-in state changes.
 If there are more signed-in profiles than the game wants, only the lower-numbered profiles will be added to the session.
 If extra players sign after the session is created the players will not be added.
 If the host player signs off, the session will either be torn down or a host migration will take place depending on whether the NetworkSession.AllowHostMigration option is enabled.

 The XNA Framework supports four kinds of sessions: